 |Dealing with a delayed completion||£150.00||£180.00|

-In addition to the above, disbursements are costs related to your matter that are payable to third parties, such as Land Registry fees.
-We handle the payment of the disbursements on your behalf to ensure a smoother process.
+In addition to the above, certain additional charges (formerly known as disbursements) are costs related to your matter that are payable to third parties, such as Land Registry fees.
+We handle the payment of such additional charges on your behalf to ensure a smoother process.
 These include:

 |Disbursements||Cost (inclusive of any VAT)|

-This is not an exhaustive list and we would advise you, if any further issues arise for which we will incur further disbursements including, for example, indemnity policies.
+This is not an exhaustive list and we would advise you, if any further issues arise for which we will incur further additional charges, including, for example, indemnity policies.